OrdnasselaOttogim/BBVV-ProjectDelivery/README.md

 * **System Administrator:** in charge of granting the status of “Authorized User” to any node of the blockchain.
-Moreover they can add new vaccines and entities to the system, and create the list of vaccines required for each entity.
-In a real world scenario this account should be impersonated by the central statal authority, for example Ministry of Health, in charge of choosing the recognized vaccines and delegating subordinated authorities.  \
+Moreover, they can add new vaccines and entities to the system, and create the list of vaccines required for each entity.
+In a real world scenario, this account should be impersonated by the central statal authority, for example, the Ministry of Health, in charge of choosing the recognized vaccines and delegating subordinated authorities.  \
-Only one node can be admin, and this happens when the blockchain is initialized for the first time and the smart contracts deployed.
-Afterwards, any of the previously stated operations are therefore safeguarded from unauthorized executions.
+Only one node can be admin, and this happens when the blockchain is initialized for the first time and the smart contracts are deployed.
+Afterward, any of the previously stated operations are therefore safeguarded from unauthorized executions.
-* **Authorized User:** this account has the faculty of checking if a user has the vaccine that they claim to have, by inserting a combination of vaccine code and unique user identifier.
-This account can be granted, for example, to doctors or to whomever should be in charge of checking the eligibility of a citizen to enter public structures.
+* **Authorized User:** authorized to register vaccines to the recipients by entering the vaccine code, and the unique user identifier of the recipient.
+Additionally, this account has all the capabilities of a normal user.
+This account can be granted, for example, to doctors or to whoever should be in charge of keeping the vaccine information.
 * **Entities:** an entity can be any of the public or private facilities for which a citizen is required to have any set of mandatory vaccines in order to access.
 Those entities can be for example schools, hospitals, public places, institutional offices, etc. Each entity comes with a modifiable set of required vaccines in order to access.
-* **Normal users:** i.e. the common citizen on whom the verification procedure happens.
-There can be two different approaches to identify them: one (currently used) is to leave the legislative statal authority to assign to each user a unique identifier (e.g. the identity card number or similar) and communicate it through official channels (in this case therefore a normal user is NOT a node of the blockchain).
+* **Normal users:** this account has the faculty of checking if a user has the vaccine that they claim to have, by inserting a vaccine code and unique user identifier.
+For the identification of the users, there can be two different approaches: one (currently used) is to leave the legislative statal authority to assign to each user a unique identifier (e.g. the identity card number or similar) and communicate it through official channels (in this case therefore a normal user is NOT a node of the blockchain).
 This approach is more simple and scalable than the second and also easier for final users, who just need to hold their unique code.
 The second approach is much harder to realize but leads to a more ordered and scalable system, that allows each user to be a node of the Ethereum blockchain and therefore possess an address to uniquely identify them.
+Furthermore, anyone who is in charge of checking the eligibility of a citizen to enter public structures can also be classified as a normal user.
 * **Smart contracts:** refer to the “Smart Contracts" section.